+44 (0)121 204 3495

 - PhD in Engineering and Applied Science (“Mathematical and numerical modelling of dispersion-managed solitons, autosolitons and self-similar optical pulses”), Aston University, 2002

-- 2009 – present: Lecturer in Electronic Engineering, School of Engineering and Applied Science, Aston University.
+- 2009 – 2013: Lecturer in Electronic Engineering, School of Engineering and Applied Science, Aston University.

 - 2007 – 2009: Senior Research Fellow, School of Engineering and Applied Science, Aston University.